FayMedia/.github/profile/README.md

 <br></br>
 In the future we plan to build a website that will have nice and cool features.
 <br></br>
-Thank you for choosing Fay-Media.
+Thank you for choosing Fay-Media!
 </h5>

 <h6 align="center"> Fay-Media readme by PhilippG (https://github.com/daedalusdontknow)</h6>